adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/projection.md

 }
 ```

-> Don't forget to add a `DbSet<>` for each table to the `MobileServiceContext` to add the
+!!! tip
-table.
+    Don't forget to add a `DbSet<>` for each table to the `MobileServiceContext` to add the table.

 In our application, we will update the `Users` table via a [custom authentication controller].
 After we have logged in via Azure Active Directory, we call the `InvokeApiAsync()` method
 to call the custom authentication controller and get a new token with some extra information
 in it.
 We'll cover custom authentication controllers in a later chapter.

 ```csharp
 using System;